siberianfox/tinygwiki/TinyG-Homing.md

 	------|------------|---------|-------------
 	G28 | _axes_ | Go to position set in G28.1 | Optional axes specify an intermediate point
 	G28.1 | _axes_ | Set position for G28 |
-an case axis cannot be homed.
-At least one axis must be present
 	G30 | _axes_ | Go to position set in G30.1 | Optional axes specify an intermediate point
 	G30.1 | _axes_ | Set position for G30 |

 These additional functions are also provided:

 	Gcode | Parameters | Command | Description
 	------|------------|---------|-------------
 	G28.2 | _axes_ | Initiate machine homing cycle | Homes all axes present in command.
 At least one axis must be present.
 Axis value is ignored.